Foreign Language Requirement

 To receive the degree of Bachelor of Arts or Bachelor of Science, candidates must fulfill a foreign language requirement.
 To meet Degree Requirements as outlined in the Swarthmore College Bulletin, candidates must have done at least one of the following:

-(a) Successfully studied 3 years or the "block" equivalent of a single foreign language during grades 9 through 12 (work done before grade 9 cannot be counted, regardless of the course level);
+- A. successfully studied 3 years of a single foreign language during grades 9 through 12 (work done before grade 9 cannot be counted, regardless of the course level);

-(c) Passed either the final term of a college-level, yearlong, introductory foreign language course or a semester-long intermediate foreign language course; or
+- B. successfully completing the final term of a college-level, year-long, introductory foreign language course or a semester-long intermediate or advanced foreign language course; or

 In this regard, please note that the Spanish Placement Test is not a substitute for an official standard achievement test of a foreign language.
 Therefore, it does not serve as proof of achievement for the purpose of fulfilling the language requirement.
 This test is only intended to assist instructors in placing students in the appropriate Spanish courses at Swarthmore.
 (The Spanish Placement Test is required for all students with previous experience in the language who are planning to take classes at Swarthmore, including students with AP/IB scores.)